sunnygino10/pm-ba-portfolio/README.md

 - **Name:** Gino Sunny
 - **Degree:** Master of Information Systems Management, Macquarie University (July 2025)
 - Technology professional with 6+ years in airline IT, spanning development, business analysis, and product support.
 Experienced in enterprise systems, airline operations, and e-commerce, with a strong track record at Amadeus and IBS Software.
-Currently completing a Master’s in Information Systems Management, focused on digital strategy and technical leadership.
+Currently, completed a Master’s in Information Systems Management, focused on digital strategy and technical leadership.
 ---